• Skip to main content

 Scale

-2 Tbsp rice vinegar (or apple cider vinegar)
+• 2 Tbsp rice vinegar (or apple cider vinegar or red wine vinegar)

 Instructions

-1. In a large bowl, combine turkey, carrots, peppers, pineapple, green onion, panko, egg, garlic and seasonings.
+1. In a large bowl, combine turkey, carrots, peppers, pineapple, green onion, panko, egg and seasonings.
 (I chop the diced pineapple a little bit further into smaller pieces before adding)

-3. Place on a baking sheet lined with parchment paper and bake at 400 degrees for 18 minutes, flipping once, or until internal temperature reaches 165 degrees.
+3. Place on a baking sheet lined with parchment paper and bake at 400 degrees.
+Cook time will vary based on size of meatballs but should be 15-20 minutes.
+Flip meatballs once after 9 minutes.
+Check to make sure internal temperature reaches 165 degrees.

 4. Meanwhile, in a small saucepan, combine pineapple juice, soy sauce, maple syrup, vinegar, ginger and sriracha and bring to a boil.